Monika52n/Collision_Free_Robot_Scheduling/README.md

 ## Implementation

+The application is structured using a basic Model–View architecture.
 The project is implemented in Java, using JavaFX for the graphical user interface and Maven as the build and dependency management tool.
 ### Program Overview
 The program implements the only type of graph for which an optimal schedule can be determined: a path graph, where the distances between adjacent nodes are equal.
 Based on the parameters entered by the user, the program generates a path graph, places the robots and the tasks on its nodes, and runs the scheduling algorithm.